Empis borealis: Description

-E. borealis are empidids, commonly known as dance or balloon flies.
+Empis borealis are empidids, commonly known as dance or balloon flies.
 Adult E. borealis are small- to medium-sized flies, about 6 to 8 mm long, with dark brown wings.
 The species exhibits sexual dimorphism in several attributes.
 Firstly, the fly's wing size depends on whether the fly is male or female.
 Females have broad wings, about 60% larger than those of the males.
 Males and females also differ in abdomen tip shape.
 Females have a pointed tip, while males have a larger tip with a hypopygium, or abdominal segment, that supports the copulatory structure.
 The species can be easily identified in the field because it is the only empidid species present during May.

 One of the species’ common names is the balloon fly, which refers to the male flies’ practice of bringing nuptial gifts in a woven silk abdominal “balloon” to the females before mating.
 With their prey caught in these "balloons", male flies approach a swarm of females for mating.

 Distribution

-E. borealis is reported to be the most common empidid species in the colder parts of Scandinavia, though the fly’s distribution ranges east to west from western Siberia to Great Britain and north to south from Scandinavia to the Alps.
+Empis borealis is reported to be the most common empidid species in the colder parts of Scandinavia, though the fly’s distribution ranges east to west from western Siberia to Great Britain and north to south from Scandinavia to the Alps.